jtsdaniel/Volcano-Library-Website-client-server/README.md

 # Volcano-Library-Website-client&server
 A project offered from my university (CAB230- Assignments)

 Description: In this project i have created a Web User Interface (React) for a Volcano Library and also its' Rest APIs (Express.Js).
+User can get information about the volcano details (name, id, countries, last eruption time and more) and it's location on world map (displayed on a 2D map).
+Furthermore, if a user login into their account, they can unlock a table diagram showcase in Volcano Details page.

 # Installation guides: